-Health Need: Mental Health Strategy or Program Summary Description Active FY23 Planned FY24 Community Grants Program The following programs awarded funding in 2023 from January 1, 2023 through December 31, 2023 and are addressing mental health: • Boys & Girls Club at Sierra Vista - By engaging in a suite of health promotion programs via SMART Moves, this program will focus on building the key attitudes and skills necessary to make good decisions about health & wellness.and help fill the gaps that are related to social-emotional needs, mental health challenges, and risky behaviors such as substance abuse • Trust for Public Land - This project is focused on making parks in priority neighborhoods appealing and easy to use to create equitable and safe opportunities to improve physical, mental and community well-being. • St. Mary's Community Services - The project aims to find and engage with homeless or extremely low-income patients who may be transitioning from incarceration, experiencing chronic illnesses or in acute conditions, or struggling with mental illness.
-Community Benefit Operations and Programs In partnership with St. Joseph's Medical Center's Community Health department, and in collaboration with other mental health experts and service providers, the hospital will deploy programs as possible to address community needs.
-Graduate Medical Education (GME) In collaboration with St. Joseph's Medical Center's GME program, Dignity Health is committed to workforce development, and SJBHC supports the growing future medical providers in San Joaquin County. • Psychiatry: 7 new residents each year x4 years (started 06/2021).
+Health Need: Mental Health Strategy or Program Summary Description Active FY22 Planned FY23 Community Health Improvement Grants Program The following programs awarded funding in 2023 from January 1, 2023 through December 31, 2023 and are addressing mental health: Boys & Girls Club at Sierra Vista Trust for Public Land.
+St. Mary's Community Services The following programs awarded funding in 2024 from January 1, 2024 through December 31, 2024 and are addressing mental health: Trust for Public Land St. Mary's Community Services The solution of the services and the service of the ser Community Benefit Operations and Programs In partnership with St. Joseph's Medical Center Community Health department, and in collaboration with other mental health experts and service providers, the hospital will deploy programs as possible to address community needs.
+Graduate Medical Education (GME) In collaboration with St. Joseph's Medical Center GME program, Dignity Health is committed to workforce development, and SJBHC supports the growing future medical providers in San Joaquin County.

+• Psychiatry: 7 new residents each year x4 years (started 06/2021).
 Increasing to 10 residents per year as of 06/2024 Support Groups and Aftercare Services St. Joseph's Behavioral Health Center sponsors support groups and free aftercare groups that support those in the community living with a new or continuing life-affecting diagnosis.
 San Joaquin Mental Health Consortium Membership in this consortium supports sharing mental health resources and best practices. \boxtimes \boxtimes Connected Community Network (CNN) This network was created to provide the general population with access to resources and programs offered through various community based organizations (CBOs).
 Many of these CBOs provide vital services that help people address a variety of needs, including but not limited to: affordable housing; maternal, infant, and child health; chronic disease management programs, healthy food, and mental health and substance abuse counseling.